To comment on WLA's position on state library issues or get more involved, please contact the LD&L Chair or a member of the committee.

 - Intrudes on the privacy of library users.

-- Interferes with the right of local public library boards to independently determine local library policy, staffing, and services based on community standards.
+- Interferes with the right of local public library boards to independently determine local library policy, staffing and services based on community standards and needs.

 - Mandates a specific percentage of funding for educational institutions be spent on classroom instruction.